Best Bowling Shoes for Men and Women 2025: Top Picks

 Q. How do you clean bowling shoes?

 A. Cleaning your bowling shoes is very easy.
-For the uppers, you can clean it the same way you do with regular sneakers that have the same material.
+For the uppers, you can clean them the same way you do with regular sneakers that have the same material.
 As for the outsole, you should use a brush or a wire brush to get the nap up and restore its full slide capacity.

 Q. How much does renting bowling shoes cost?